cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

   abortTransactionUnless(timeoutTimestamp <= currentTimestamp())
   // validate Height?

-  let found : bool = false
   let err : error = nil
-  let usedSequences: [] uint64 : []

-  for msg in msgs {
-    // The messages should have already been signed by the icaOwnerAccount before calling SendTx.
-    // Thus at this point we can already verify the signatures.
-Alternative implementation can verify the
-    // signatures in the host chain.
-    err=AuthenticateTx(msg, icaOwnerAccount)
+  if(hostAccountNumber > 0){
+      // A single registration message enable the registration of n accounts.
+      // A potential limit of the number of accounts to guarantee a non out-of-gas error is to be discussed err = RegisterInterchainAccount(sourcePort, sourceChannel, channel.counterpartyPortID,channel.counterpartyChannelID, icaOwnerAddress,hostAccountNumber)
       abortTransactionUnless(err!=nil)
-    // In case RegisterInterchainAccount is used, we need to execute controller logic when sending the packet. if (msg == RegisterInterchainAccount){
-      // We can support at max one registration message per Tx
-      // Well if we want to support multiple registration message we could set hostAccountNumber as []
-      // Cant'see the benefit.
-      abortTransactionUnless(!found)
-      abortTransactionUnless(hostAccountNumber > 0)
-      (usedSequences,err) = RegisterInterchainAccount(sourcePort, sourceChannel, channel.counterpartyPortID,channel.counterpartyChannelID, icaAccountOwner,hostAccountNumber)
-      abortTransactionUnless(err!=nil)
-      found = true
-      // Pre-Initialize the mapping in state with the keys and an empty string for now.
-Then we will fulfilll the hostAccount during onAck callback for seq in usedSequences{
-        hostAccounts[sourceChannel][icaOwnerAccount][seq] = "";
   }

+  // The messages should have already been signed by the icaOwnerAccount before calling SendTx.
+Thus at this point we can already verify the signatures.
+Alternative implementation can verify signatures in the host chain. for msg in msgs {
+    err=AuthenticateTx(msg, icaOwnerAddress)
+    abortTransactionUnless(err!==nil)
     }

+  let accounts : [] hostAccount = []

+  for j in 0..nextHostAccountSequenceNumber {
+    accounts.push(GetInterchainAccount(icaOwnerAddress,j))
   }

   // TODO verify Memo related stuff: Do we want this memo? or memo will be just included in each msg?
-  icaPacketData = InterchainAccountPacketData{icaOwnerAccount,msgs,memo}
+  icaPacketData = InterchainAccountPacketData{icaOwnerAccount,accounts,msgs,memo}

   // send packet using the interface defined in ICS4 sequence = handler.sendPacket(